 Dawn is the Sexuality Education Program Coordinator for The Potocsnak Family Division of Adolescent and Young Adult Medicine.
 She works with staff and community partners to bring high-quality, youth centered, culturally inclusive, comprehensive sexuality education programming to young people of all ages.
 Her previous experience includes coordinating, developing and facilitating sexuality education programing in a variety of settings including, a juvenile detention center in Philadelphia, an alternative to incarceration program in Brooklyn, a community school in Washington Heights, and most recently in a community organization serving 10 schools in Evanston and Skokie.
 She completed her BA in Sexuality Education at Hampshire College and her MPH in Gender, Sexuality and Health at Columbia University.

 Hadeis Safi | Community Outreach Coordinator (they/them/he/him)

-Hadeis is the community outreach coordinator for the Division of Adolescent and Young Adult Medicine.
+Hadeis is the community outreach coordinator for The Potocsnak Family Division of Adolescent and Young Adult Medicine.
 Hadeis supports the work of the division by connecting and engaging with community partners and businesses to further our mission.
 He also plans community events to connect the division with various Chicago communities.
 Hadeis is a trained facilitator for Gender & LGBTQ 101 Trainings and the Sex Ed Training Programs provided through the Division.

 Hadeis also works on HIV adherence research through the Center for Gender, Sexuality and HIV Prevention.
 He’s been a certified HIV and STI counselor since 2015.